ishaan-gupta1/Chess/README.md

 Coded in Microsoft Visual Studio 2026.

 Currently has essentially all normal chess features, check, checkmate, en passant, castling, and can move back and forth between moves.
+Has 10:00 timer.

 Click pieces to move.
 Press 'R' to restart.